MZSFighters/Restaurant-Order-Tracking-App/README.md

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.
+/ setup one's local environment / get started with the project.
+In order to run the project, one would need to install Android Studio and open the project in Android Studio.

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.

-## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2
+Project is:_no longer being worked on_
+This project was a university project for Computer Science.
+We had to develop a Mobile App as part of our academic modules.
+It was meant to be worked on for a few months only and the database of the application was held on the university's servers.
+Hence, this project is no longer worked on and most of it is no longer functional, especially after the database had been removed from the servers.

 ## Acknowledgements

-Give credit here.
-- This project was inspired by...
+- This project was inspired by Pravesh Ranchod (Lecturer at University of the Witwatersrand
 - This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to Muhammed Omar

-## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!

 <!-- Optional -->